kili-technology/kili-python-sdk/docs/sdk/tutorials/set_up_workflows.md

 This is a key measure for controlling label production quality.

 To set up consensus, you will need to have at least two project members.
-For information on how to add users and assign them to your project, refer to the `basic_project_setup.ipynb` tutorial.
+For information on how to add users and assign them to your project, refer to the [basic project setup](https://python-sdk-docs.kili-technology.com/latest/sdk/tutorials/basic_project_setup/) tutorial.

 ### Setting consensus for a specific percentage of project assets